OpenAllianceFRC/info/README.md

 ## What is The Open Alliance?
 The #openalliance members all believe that FRC can have a greater impact on all teams if our ideas are shared throughout the season.
 With the end of The Bag, there’s a chance that FRC teams may become more secretive than they are now, and we’re hoping to stop that trend before it has a chance to start.
 We think that teams can share information and still be competitive, and that a rising tide lifts all boats.

+Any team is welcome to join The Open Alliance at any time.
+We simply ask that you follow these guidelines.

 ## Guidelines for participation
 1) **Don't keep secrets**
    * Sharing and learning is our competitive advantage, not secrets.